This blog post was updated on 7 June 2021.

 1. Social media

-Many of the top social networks in the West are banned in China, including Facebook, Twitter, Instagram and WhatsApp.
+Many of the top social networks in the West are banned in China, including Facebook, X (formerly known as Twitter), Instagram, Pinterest and more.
 In their place, local alternatives have flourished.
-The top social networks in China are WeChat and Weibo.
-WeChat is a hugely popular all-in-one lifestyle app that offers a wide range of services such as social networking, shopping, taxi hailing and ticket booking.
-Weibo is like a hybrid of Facebook and Twitter, and offers real-time microblogging.
+The top social networks in China is WeChat.
+WeChat is a hugely popular all-in-one lifestyle app that offers a wide range of services such as social networking, shopping, taxi hailing, ticket booking, and that barely scratches the surface.
+With WeChat being so ingrained into Chinese people’s daily lives, it is only natural that it has become a tool that marketers rightly focus their attention on when marketing in China.
+If you are targeting China, it is recommended that you set up a WeChat official account for your brand.

 2. E-commerce

 China is the world’s biggest e-commerce market.
 However, Western giants such as Amazon have very little presence there.
-Instead, the Chinese e-commerce landscape is dominated by local websites such as Taobao, Pinduoduo, JD.com and Tmall.
+Instead, the Chinese e-commerce landscape is dominated by local websites such as Taobao, JD.com, Douyin, Pinduoduo and Tmall.
 If you want to sell your products in China, you need to be on these websites.
 It is also advisable to implement a real-time online chatting tool and include multiple photos of your product on the product page.

 3. Online payment methods

 In the West, most online shoppers like to buy using PayPal or a debit or credit card.
 This is not the case in China.
-The most popular online payment methods in China are WeChat Pay, Alipay and Tenpay.
+The most popular online payment method in China is digital wallets, with the most popular being Alipay and WeChat Pay.

 I hope this has given you a useful introduction to digital marketing in China.
 For more in-depth information and advice, read the full-length guide here.
 The guide covers: